Survey05/BOF/README.md

-This repository is about Buffer Overflow
+This repository is about Buffer Overflow.
+More information is on Wiki.